The Chief Operating Officer Job Description for Scaling Fintech Firms

 Understanding the competitive landscape prevents losing top candidates to rival fintech firms.

-Accurate salary data ensures your offer remains competitive in the current London market where demand for operational excellence has increased by 12% year-on-year.
+Accurate salary data ensures your offer remains competitive in the current London market, where demand for operational excellence has increased by 12% year-on-year.

 The Mark Loucas Methodology